aziz-usenov1/Term-2/README.md

 **Hypothesis 4**.
 LinkedIn-reported wages are consistently higher than BLS wages across key industries due to LinkedIn's focus on specialized, professional, and high-demand roles, compared to the broader coverage of the BLS data.

+❗️**The cosine simularity and clusterings were applied to get common category names for both Linkedin dataset and API extracted data.
+In total, 25 category names were generated for analysis purposes even though the Silhouette Score showed the optimal number of clusters is 221.
+The processing can be found here: [industry_names.py](industry_api_mapping/industry_analysis.ipynb)**

 ![hypothesis3](https://github.com/user-attachments/assets/522c41ef-1549-4a2d-be9e-d19667aa5e8a)

 _Conclusion_: The analysis reveals that LinkedIn consistently reports higher average hourly wages compared to the BLS across the selected industries.
 This supports the hypothesis that LinkedIn data focuses on specialized and professional roles, which command higher wages.
 Industries such as Professional and Business Services and General Manufacturing show significant differences, indicating a disparity between LinkedIn's professional-oriented dataset and the broader scope of the BLS.
 These findings emphasize the importance of considering data sources' scope when analyzing wage trends.